eli-app/eli-app/README.md

 - 👨‍💻 All of my projects are available [here](https://github.com/appelqvistelias?tab=repositories)

-- 💬 Ask me about **gym training, huge single player RPG games and nature**
+- 💬 Ask me about **gym training, Magic: The Gathering, huge single player RPG games and nature**

 <h3 align="left">Languages and Tools:</h3>